Deadline: November 15, 2023

-The American Association of University Women (AAUW) is now accepting applications for the AAUW International Fellowships 2022.
-International Fellowships have been in existence since 1917.
+Applications are open for the AAUW International Fellowships 2023.
+The International Fellowships have been in existence since 1917.
 The program provides support for women pursuing full-time graduate or postdoctoral study in the United States to women who are not U.S. citizens or permanent residents, and who intend to return to their home country to pursue a professional career.

 - International Fellowships are open to women, including people who identify as women, in all fields of study at an accredited institution of higher education or, for postdoctoral fellows, research.
 AAUW will make final decisions about what constitutes eligible institutions.